Academic Friends of EPLO

 Dr de Franco previously managed the ERC-funded project titled ‘Foresight: Early Warning and Preventive Policy.’
 She is the author of ‘Media Power and the Transformation of War‘ (Palgrave Macmillan, 2012) and published on other topics, including conflict prevention, mass atrocity prevention, IR and Religion, and European military doctrines.

-Dr Hylke Dijkstra – Marie Curie Fellow, University of Oxford; and Assistant Professor, Maastricht University
+Dr Hylke Dijkstra – Director of MA in European Studies, Maastricht University

 Dr Dijkstra is interested in the role of international organisations in security affairs and focuses on the EU, NATO and the UN.
 He has widedly published in academic journals and is the author of ‘Policy-Making in EU Security and Defence‘ (Palgrave, 2013).